-I chat with a series of friends and co-creators about projects that have put in place the structures that help people embody a sense of meaning and purpose in their life.
+I chat with a series of friends and co-creators about ideas, projects and structures that have the potential to change how we live in the world.

 Episode 1: Work Made Meaningful Part 1, with James O’Halloran